jamespeapen/swayconfig.vim/README.md

 Feature
 -------
-i3config does what a syntax highlighting would do and additionally provide some sort of syntax checking.
+i3config does what a syntax highlighting would do and additionally provides some sort of syntax checking.
 If you end up with *Bold Red* lines in your i3 config file this would mean that your syntax is wrong or there is an issue in the plugin.
 If that is the case please report the issue and/or make a pull request to cover the case.